jaime-cespedes-sisniega/k8s-gpu-node/README.md

 ### Option 1 (recommended)

-The most straightforward way of install the latest Nvidia drivers it´s by using `ubuntu-drivers-common`.
+The most straightforward way of install the latest Nvidia drivers is using `ubuntu-drivers-common`.

 ```bash
 $ sudo apt install ubuntu-drivers-common -y \